torbenziegler/ktor-albums-api/README.md

 - Routing
 - Monitoring

 > The api can be run locally in an IDE of your choice or within a docker container.
-Dockerfile is available in the /REST API directory.
+[Dockerfile](https://github.com/torbenziegler/ktor-albums-api/blob/main/Dockerfile) is available in the root directory.

-### Endpoints
+## Endpoints

+:grey_exclamation: **API is reachable with base url of https://ktor-albums-api-bgo52.ondigitalocean.app**

-Possible available endpoints:
+_Possible available endpoints:_

 ``` kotlin
 /randomalbum // retrieve one random album